 In Depth Information on Moxifax Eye Ointment

-- Always take the complete course of treatment, as advised by your doctor even if you feel better.
+- Do not skip any doses and finish the full course of treatment even if you feel better.

-Special precautions for Moxifax Eye Ointment
+Moxifax Eye Ointment related warnings

-No interaction found
+No interaction found/established

 WEIGH RISKS VS BENEFITS

-Moxifax Eye Ointment may be unsafe to use during pregnancy.+more
+Moxifax Eye Ointment may be unsafe to use during pregnancy.

 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.

-on.
-Limited human data suggests that the drug could represent a significant risk to the baby....
+Limited human data suggest that the drug could represent a significant risk to the baby.

-Do not drive unless you are feeling well.+more
+Do not drive unless you are feeling well.

 Moxifax Eye Ointment may make you feel dizzy or light-headed, you may experience a sudden, transient loss of vision, or you may faint for a short period.
 This may affect your driving ability.

-Frequently asked questions for Moxifax 0.5% w/w Eye Ointment
+Frequently asked questions about Moxifax Eye Ointment

 Q. Is moxifloxacin stronger than amoxicillin?